PolyMathTogether/ObsidianPolyMath/Programming/Rust/Bevy Programming/ECS/Entity Componet System Paradigm.md

 }
 ```

-- To display the data in the world we create a system to query it:
+- To display the data in the [[World]] we create a system to query it:
 ```rust
 fn show(query: Query<&Name, With(Person)>) {
 	for name in &query {